 Every company has a management team to make sure things run according to plan.
-Public companies must have a board of directors which is led by a Chairman.
+Public companies must have a Board of directors which is led by a Chairman.
 Most companies also have a Chief Executive Officer (or CEO).
-In many cases, both roles are performed by the same person.
-But what exactly do these different titles mean?
+In many cases, both roles are performed by the same person, but the duties of these different titles vary.

-The CEO is responsible for coordinating the senior management team.
-They are involved in overseeing this team’s performance and delegating duties.
-It’s the CEO’s responsibility to engage their staff and create a strong company culture.
+The CEO is responsible for coordinating the Senior Management Team.
+They oversee this team’s performance and delegating duties, and hold the responsibility to engage their staff and create a strong company culture.
 They set department budgets for the year and have an in-depth understanding of the company’s structure.

-The actions of the CEO add up to around 45% of a company’s performance!
+The actions of the CEO add up to around 45% of a company’s performance.
 This shows how important it is to make sure their goals line up with the goals of the company.
-However, the CEO can’t just do what they want.
-They are accountable to the board of directors, and as a result, the Chairman of the board.
+However, the CEO can’t just do what they want, as they are accountable to the Board of directors, and as a result, the Chairman of the Board.

-The Chairman of the company oversees the board of directors.
+The Chairman of the company oversees the Board of directors.
 They are elected by the company’s shareholders to maintain an overall business plan and set long-term goals.
-Although the Chairman doesn’t have absolute control over the board, they are a very powerful force.
+Although the Chair doesn’t have absolute control over the Board, they are a very powerful force.
 They can set the agenda of meetings as well as influence the outcome of votes.

-As with the rest of the board, their role is less about the day-to-day running of the company.
+As with the rest of the Board Members, their role is less about the day-to-day running of the company and short term goals.
 Instead, their focus is on the results of these day-to-day actions and whether the company is living up to its potential.
-They must pay attention to the company’s CSR goals and ESG concerns, as well as dealing with external investors.
+They must pay attention to the company’s CSR goals and ESG concerns, whether they are practising good corporate governance, and also deal with external investors.

-The board is also responsible for assessing the CEO to check that their actions are in line with the company’s goals.
-This is generally based on profitability and financial performance.
+The Board is also responsible for assessing the CEO, in order to check that their actions are in line with the company’s goals.
+This is generally based on financial results and performance.
 However, not all successful companies are profitable all of the time.
 There may be other metrics such as stability and recovery after a difficult financial period that the Chairman must consider.

-If the CEO is not living up to expectations, the Chairman will lead the board in organising a replacement.
+If the CEO is not living up to expectations, the Chairman will lead the Board and other high level senior executives in organising a replacement.